Bosnia and Herzegovina Food and Drink

 Specialities

-Pilav: Rice browned in oil, and then cooked in a seasoned broth, served with various meats and vegetables
+Pilav: Rice browned in oil and cooked in a seasoned broth, often served alongside meats and vegetables.

 Tipping